aptonic/dropzone4-actions/README.md

 os.environ['variable_name']
 ```

-Here's an example action.py that requires a username and password when adding it and then prints these set variables to the Dropzone [debug console](#debug-console) when you click it.
+Here's an example action.py that requires a username and password when adding it and then prints these set variables to the Dropzone [action debug console](#action-debug-console) when you click it.

 ```python
 # Dropzone Action Info